Emotional Abuse Against Intelligent Women and Men

 Although you'd think they'd be smart enough to leave, intelligent and even highly educated women and men suffer from their partners' abuse.
 More common than physical abuse is verbal abuse and "emotional terrorism," which is treating the relationship as if it were a power struggle instead of a partnership.
 A study done in the U.S. found that women with careers are twice as likely to be abused by their partners, possibly because they threaten the partner's authority.
 A sociological study done in Norway found that women earning 67 percent or more of the household income were seven times more likely to be abused than women earning 33 percent or less.

-Marrying often changes the power dynamic in a relationship.
-Frequently the partner changes, sometimes even on the honeymoon, into a controller and abuser with traits and behaviors not shown before the commitment: jealousy, tantrums and rages, sexual abuse or shutdown, behavioral abuse (he leaves her stranded on a roadside, or goes through her closet throwing out the clothes he doesn't like), and economic abuse, now a recognized category.
+Marriage often changes the power dynamic in a relationship.
+The partner, sometimes even on the honeymoon, might change into a controller and abuser with traits and behaviors not shown before the commitment: jealousy, tantrums and rages, sexual abuse or shutdown, behavioral abuse (he leaves her stranded on a roadside, or goes through her closet throwing out the clothes he doesn't like), and economic abuse, now a recognized category.

 The Sex Wars